bluelotus03/axe-hacks-2022/content/_index.md

       content : "Our hybrid format will let you get to know other students at UNC Charlotte on campus or from the comfort of your own home."

     # feature item loop
-    - name : "24h Support"
+    - name : "Mentor Support"
       icon : "fas fa-user-clock"
       content : "Worried about running into issues?
-We will have someone available on the Hacker Help channel around the clock!"
+We will have mentors available on the Hacker Help channel!"

     # feature item loop
     - name : "Experience"